 - Gel and ice packs are allowed, if they are needed to treat an injury, to refrigerate baby food, milk, breast milk, formula, water and juice for infants younger than two years of age (0-24 months), or to preserve medically necessary items or medication

-- Liquids/gels for diabetes: Juice or gels are allowed if you need them for diabetic or other medical conditions.
+- Liquids/gels for medical conditions: Juice or gels are allowed if you need them for diabetic or other medical conditions.

 - Distilled water for CPAP devices: The distilled water needed to operate Continuous Positive Airway Pressure (CPAP) devices is exempt from liquid restrictions.